astronomer/docs/learn/dags.md

 | `render_template_as_native_obj`  | Whether to render Jinja templates as native Python objects instead of strings.
 Defaults to `False`. |
 | `user_defined_macros`            | A dictionary of macros that are available in the DAG's Jinja templates.
 Use `user_defined_filters` to add filters and `jinja_environment_kwargs` for additional Jinja configuration.
 See [Macros: using custom functions and variables in templates](templating.md#macros-using-custom-functions-and-variables-in-templates). |

-Two other helpful parameters relate to **scaling** in Airflow.
+Three other helpful parameters relate to **scaling** in Airflow.
 For more information see [Scaling Airflow to optimize performance](airflow-scaling-workers.md):

 | Parameter                           | Description |
 |-------------------------------------|-------------|